developmentseed/label-maker/examples/walkthrough-tensorflow-object-detection.md

 We ran this model about **10,000 steps**, and it took **37 hours**, if you wanna run a faster model, we recommend to try out `ssd_mobilenet_v1_coco` in TensorFlow model zoo.

 # Create your object detection model to visualize
-After the 10,000 steps, you will ready to create your own building detection model, by simply running:
+After the 10,000 steps, you will ready to create your own building detection model, simply run:
 ```shell
 python3 export_inference_graph.py --input_type image_tensor \
               --pipeline_config_path training/ssd_inception_v2_coco.config \